fossabot/DobDroidMVVM/tutorial/details.md

 }
 ```

-Note: if you don't know what an yield is, please see DobDroidMiscUtils documentation todo add link
+Note: if you don't know what an yield is, please see [DobDroidMiscUtils documentation](https://github.com/andob/DobDroidMiscUtils)

 The activity: